 What is Plantar fasciitis?

-The plantar fascia is a thick fibrous that attaches from the heel bone underneath the foot to tho toes.
+The plantar fascia is a thick fibrous band that attaches from the heel bone underneath the foot to the toes.
 It supports the arch of the foot.

 Predisposing factors to plantar fascitis;